This page of our website covers the topics not covered elsewhere as well as answers to some frequently asked questions:

 In order to come to Canada (and return to the US without complication) you should have one of the following documents :

 3)Enhanced driver's license

 Due to a number of factors rates are not published on this website; when we quote you a rate if you contact us we guarantee that price for 30 days from the date of our reply.
-Any rate we quote you includes the following : Lodging, transportation to and from hunting areas, guides and meals as well as skinning, processsing and preparation for your taxidermist.
-Any quoted price does not include the license costs.
-For 2016 the non-resident hunting license costs were as follows: 2017 rates and season dates will be posted as soon as the info is available though we anticipate little, if any change.
+Any rate we quote you includes the following : Lodging,, guides and meals as well as skinning, processsing and preparation for your taxidermist.
+Transportation to and from hunting areas is included in big game hunts only.
+(Upland bird hunters are responsible for their own transportation) Any quoted price does not include the license costs.
+For 2017 the non-resident hunting license costs were as follows:

 Black Bear: $184.19 Moose $ 619.24

 Game birds : $92.66 Whitetail